gestylinaga/Notes/docs/atbswp2.md

 * **Blocks of Code** -- lines of code grouped together

-    - indicated by indentation of code
+    - indicated by an indentation of code

     - Rules for Blocks of Code: